keqiang999/TypeScriptHandbook/RAW/Variable Declarations.md

 ```

 Unless you take specific measures to avoid it, the internal state of a `const` variable is still modifiable.
+Fortunately, TypeScript allows you to specify that members of an object are `readonly`.
+The [chapter on Interfaces](./Interfaces.md) has the details.

 # `let` vs. `const`